scotdalton/lcs/README.md

     $ java -Xms256m -Xmx2048m -jar target/lcs.jar

-If you think you have outdated compiled classes, clean up the build directory
+If you think you have outdated compiled classes, clean up the build directory and run package again.

-    $ mvn clean
+    $ mvn clean && mvn package